Awards of the 53rd Semaine de la Critique

-Nespresso Grand Prize for La Semaine de la Critique
+The Nespresso Grand Prize for La Semaine de la Critique

-Awarded to one of the seven feature films in Competition by a Jury presided by a filmmaker and made up of four international film critics, the Grand Prize is a grant of 10 000 € from Nespresso to the director.
+The Nespresso Grand Prize for La Semaine de la Critique is awarded to one of the seven feature films in competition by a jury presided by a filmmaker and made up of four international film critics.
+Nespresso are awarding 10 000 euros to the winning entry.

 France 4 Visionary Award